If you would prefer to listen to a narration rather than read the article, please press the ‘Play’ button.

 Getting to know a player’s background, circumstances or family from a place of genuine curiosity, love and connection will strengthen a coaching relationship.

-Doing so from a perspective of trying to change or control that player’s behaviour, or to improve their performance comes across as inauthentic, even a bit creepy.
+Doing so from a perspective of trying to change or control that player’s behaviour, or to improve their performance comes across as contrived, fake, even a bit creepy.
+It’s the opposite of authentic leadership.

 What shines through when we read about or hear the words of a great coach, is that these individuals have a deep and clear understanding of their own well-being.